 It is not possible to fully complete ASVS verification using automated penetration testing tools alone.
 Whilst a large majority of requirements in L1 can be performed using automated tests, the overall majority of requirements are not amenable to automated penetration testing.

-Please note that the lines between automated and manual testing have blurred as the application security industry matures.
-Automated tools are often manually tuned by experts and manual testers often leverage a wide variety of automated tools.
+Please note that the lines between automated and manual testing are blurring as the application security industry matures.
+Experts often tune automated tools and manual testers often leverage a wide variety of automated tools.

 The role of penetration testing